 I explained that my partner Eliezer Goldberg has a zoning and building permit company called Heter, which employs six architects and two expediters.
-As he is well-connected in the construction industry, I reasoned, we can hire a good kablan (contractor) and a project manager to oversee the construction.
+As he is well-connected in the construction industry, I reasoned, we can help him hire a good kablan (contractor) and a project manager to oversee the construction.
 He surprisingly responded, “I have two words for you: Shalom Bayit,” and explained that they recently renovated their home in the US and it caused his family so much tension that he didn’t want to undertake such a project again.
 We agreed that he would think about it over the weekend and that I would follow up with him a few days later.

 Many people who want to purchase an apartment find themselves in a similar predicament, as most of Jerusalem’s centrally located neighborhoods were developed years ago and the original apartments, now somewhat dated, need to be renovated.
 They adore these charming neighborhoods but would rather not endure the challenges associated with renovating a home from afar.